-Initial training capability is scheduled for early 2007 at Kirtland AFB, N.M., and IOC for early 2009 at Hurlburt Field, Fla.
+A third aircraft joined the two test aircraft based at Edwards AFB, Calif., in February 2005.
+The first produc-tion example was delivered to USAF in September 2005.
+Initial operational test and evaluation is planned to begin in summer 2006.
+Initial training capability is scheduled for late 2006 at Kirtland AFB, N.M., and IOC for early 2009 at Hurlburt Field, Fla.
 USAF may place detachments of CV-22s in US European Command and US Pacific Command theaters.